-Let’s take a deep look at Lillard’s 5th signature sneaker installment – presenting you my Adidas Dame 5 review, where we’ll find out if this one’s more of the same awesomeness the brand just keeps spoiling us with.
+Let’s take a deep look at Lillard’s 5th signature sneaker installment – presenting you my 3-month comprehensive Dame 5 review, where we’ll find out if this one’s more of the same awesomeness the brand just keeps spoiling us with.

 Nothing too spectacular has changed from the last few models – Dame’s sneakers are very comfortable.
 This one’s no exception.

 That is simply brilliant.
-I think this is currently the most comfortable modern hoop shoe I’ve worn in the past 1-2 years.
+I think this is currently among the most comfortable modern hoop shoes I’ve worn in the past 1-2 years.
 Not much to add to that.

 One thing a lot of players and fellow reviewers mentioned and that I can agree to – the Dame 5 will run half a size large for regular/narrow footers.

-I happen to be a very prominent wide footer, plus I got high arches (I know, somewhat of a nightmare experience), which means the shoe actually fits me perfectly going true to size.
+I happen to be a very prominent wide footer, which happened to mean that the shoe actually fits me perfectly going true to size.
+I’ve got a bit of extra length up at the toes but nothing that would distract me.

-Regardless, if you get the fit right – the Dame 5 is a gift to play in.
+Regardless, if you get the fit right – the Dame 5 is awesome to play in.

-A moment of applause for Adidas here – literally nothing to complain about, no matter how much I wanted to.
+A moment of applause for Adidas here – literally nothing to complain about (besides the sizing), no matter how much I wanted to.

 The shoe comes in several editions and some of the colors come with a translucent outsole.
 Usually, not a good sign.
 Not the case for the Dame 5 though – much like the KD 12, I’ve experienced near-perfect traction both indoors and outdoors.